mlua-rs/rlua/README.md

 ## API stability

-This library is very much Work In Progress, so there is a some API churn.
-Currently, it follows a pre-1.0 semver, so all API changes should be accompanied by 0.x version bumps.
+Currently, this library follows a pre-1.0 semver, so all API changes should be accompanied by 0.x version bumps.

-The new 0.16 release has a particularly *large* amount of API breakage which was required to fix several long-standing limitations and bugs.
+*The new 0.16 release has a particularly large amount of API breakage which was required to fix several long-standing limitations and bugs.
 The biggest change by far is that most API usage now takes place through `Lua::context` callbacks rather than directly on the main `Lua` state object.
-See CHANGELOG.md for information about other API changes, and also see the guided tour for an example of using the new `Context` API.
+See CHANGELOG.md for information about other API changes, and also see the guided tour for an example of using the new `Context` API.*

 ## Safety and Panics

-The goal of this library is complete safety: it should not be possible to cause undefined behavior whatsoever with the safe API, even in edge cases.
-There is, however, QUITE a lot of unsafe code in this crate, and I would call the current safety level of the crate "Work In Progress".
-Still, unsoundness is considered the most serious kind of bug, so if you find the ability to cause UB with this API *at all* without `unsafe`, please file a bug report.
+The goal of this library is complete safety: it should not be possible to cause undefined behavior with the safe API, even in edge cases.
+Unsoundness is considered the most serious kind of bug, so if you find the ability to cause UB with this API without `unsafe`, please file a bug report.

+*NOTE: There are some Lua stdlib functions which are currently not wrapped or behind an unsafe boundary and can be used by scripts to cause memory unsafety, please see [this issue](https://github.com/kyren/rlua/issues/116) for more details.*

 Another goal of this library is complete protection from panics: currently, it should not be possible for a script to trigger a panic.
 There ARE however several internal panics in the library, but triggering them is considered a bug.
-Similarly to the memory safety goal, the current panic safety of this library is still "Work In Progress", but if you find a way to trigger internal panics, please file a bug report.
+If you find a way to trigger these internal panics, please file a bug report.

 Yet another goal of the library is to, in all cases, safely handle panics that are generated inside Rust callbacks.
 Panic unwinds in Rust callbacks should